codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 allow_redirects
 ===============

-By default, cURL will not follow all "Location:" headers the remote servers send back.
+By default, cURL will not follow any "Location:" headers the remote servers send back.
 The ``allow_redirects`` option allows you to modify how that works.

 If you set the value to ``true``, then it will follow redirects: